raza-analytics/Data-Analytics-Portfolio/README.md

 **Microsoft Excel:** Main platform for the interactive dashboard and visualization.
 **Power Query Editor:** Used for robust data connection and automated cleaning.
 **Power Pivot:** Leveraged to enhance the data modeling workflow.
 **Excel Developer Tools:** Utilized for advanced interactivity and dashboard features.
-### 📊 Dataset & Methods:
+### 🛠️ Methodology & Workflow:
+**Data Context:** Analyzed a publicly available retail dataset containing over 149K transaction records, including sales figures, timestamps, and product categories.
-**Data Cleaning:** Used Power Query to remove unnecessary white spaces and handle data transformations.
+**Data Cleaning (ETL):** Utilized Power Query Editor to connect to raw data, remove unnecessary white spaces, and handle data transformations to ensure accuracy.
-**Workflow:** Executed the complete Data Analytics Workflow, moving from raw transaction data to cleaned tables and finally to a dynamic visual layer.
-**Visualization:** Implemented a variety of charts (Line, Bar, Clustered Column, and Pie) to represent different business dimensions.
+**Data Modeling:** Leveraged Power Pivot to create structured table relationships and manage complex data calculations efficiently.
+**Visualization & Design:** Built a dynamic visual layer using Line, Bar, and Clustered Column charts to identify seasonal trends and high-growth product categories.
 ### 💡 Key Insights & Business Impact:
 **Financial Health:** Achieved $698K in Total Sales with a total footfall of 149K customers.
 **Customer Spending:** Identified an Average Bill per Person of $4.69 and an average of 1.44 orders per person.